DFE-Digital/apply-for-teacher-training/adr/0006-retrieving-data-from-find.md

 In order to do this the Apply service needs to retrieve data for `Training Providers`, `Courses` and `Sites` from the Find service.

-The main areas where the Apply Service need data from the Find Service are:
+The main areas where the Apply Service needs data from the Find Service are:
 -   The Apply Service Start Page.
 -   The Add a course to Application Page.
 -   The Application requirements require the Course type (`Secondary` or `Primary`).